ARCHIVE

 shard-2.tar/license.test 1.05KiB

-- takes in multiple objects from a given source bucket, and
+- Takes objects from a specified source bucket

-archives them all as a shard in the specified destination bucket,
+- Archives them as a single shard in the specified destination bucket

 $ ais archive bucket --help